martinbudden/crate-vector-quaternion-matrix/README.md

 # `vqm` Rust Crate<br>![license](https://img.shields.io/badge/license-MIT-green) [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![open source](https://badgen.net/badge/open/source/blue?icon=github)

-**vqm** is a lightweight, allocation-free Rust math library for **vectors**, **matrices**, and **quaternions**, designed specifically for `no_std` embedded robotics and real-time systems.
+**vqm** is a lightweight, allocation-free Rust math library for **vectors**, **quaternions**, and **matrices**, designed for embedded systems, robotics, and real-time applications.
-(In particular stabilized vehicles including self-balancing robots and aircraft).

-This crate is `no_std`, that it does not link to the standard library and so does not depend on an operating system and uses no allocation.
+This crate is `no_std`, ie it does not link to the standard library, does not depend on an operating system, and uses no allocation.
 This means it is suitable for embedded systems.

-MSRV: Rust 1.85
+MSRV: `Rust 1.85`.
-The optional `storage` feature requires Rust 1.89 and `simd` requires nightly.
+The optional `storage` feature requires `Rust 1.89` and `simd` requires nightly.

+## Why vqm?

+**vqm** is intended for applications where you need practical vector, quaternion, and matrix mathematics without bringing a large general-purpose framework into a small embedded application.

+It is particularly suited to:

+* Embedded control systems
+* Robotics
+* IMU and sensor processing
+* Attitude estimation and orientation tracking
+* Kalman filters
+* Self-balancing vehicles
+* Aircraft and other autonomous vehicles
+* Real-time applications

+The library uses fixed-size types and does not allocate memory.

 ## Overview